-For the six months ended June 30, 2012, the pro forma as adjusted basic net income per share of common stock reflects (i) 27,913,623 shares of common stock resulting from the reclassification of all common and preferred members' interests to shares of common stock, (ii) 34,050 shares of common stock upon the reclassification of the vested portion of an executive officer's profits interest award in connection with the Reorganization and the issuance of 121,120 shares of common stock resulting from the accelerated vesting of 50% of such executive officer's unvested profits interest award in connection with this offering and the issuance of 23,071 shares of common stock resulting from the vesting of restricted equity awards post-Reorganization, (iii) the issuance of 112,240 shares of common stock resulting from the vesting of equity awards to one of our key employees in connection with the Reorganization, (iv) 2,900 additional shares of common stock, which represents the vesting of restricted stock on a weighted average basis, (v) 1,433,571 additional shares of common stock, which represents the dollar amount of the distributions declared and paid from July 1, 2011 through the date of the Reorganization, to the extent such distributions are in excess of earnings for the previous twelve months and (vi) 857,143 additional shares of common stock, which represents the share equivalent of the dollar amount of the proceeds necessary to repay the term loan facility we entered into on September 21, 2012.
-The pro forma as adjusted diluted net income per share of common stock related to equity grants resulting from the exchange of the VAR Plan and the issuance of potentially dilutive unvested restricted shares of common stock related to equity grants resulting from the exchange of the profits interest award granted to an executive officer.
-The pro forma as adjusted basic and diluted income per share of common stock reflects assumed additional shares of 2,290,714 issuance in the offering and described in subsections (v) and to a change of control condition.
-Accordingly, as of the consummation of the IPO, the Company expects to recognize a non-cash stock-based compensation expense of approximately \$2,500, net of estimated forfeitures, in connection with a one-time acceleration charge as a result of the removal of the change of control condition, as discussed in Note 10.
+For the six months ended June 30, 2012, the pro forma as adjusted basic net income per share of common stock reflects (i) 27,692,858 shares of common stock resulting from the reclassification of all common and preferred members' interests to shares of common stock, (ii) 159,538 shares of common stock upon the reclassification of the vested portion of an executive officer's profits interest award in connection with the Reorganization and the issuance of 134,055 shares of common stock resulting from the accelerated vesting of 50% of such executive officer's unvested profits interest award in connection with this offering and the issuance of 35,707 shares of common stock resulting from the vesting of restricted equity awards post-Reorganization, (iii) the issuance of 111,643 shares of common stock resulting from the vesting of equity awards to one of our key employees in connection with the Reorganization, (iv) 4,488 additional shares of common stock, which represents the vesting of restricted stock on a weighted average basis, (v) 1,380,588 additional shares of common stock, which represents the share equivalent of the dollar amount of the distributions declared and paid from July 1, 2011 through the date of the Reorganization, to the extent such distributions are in excess of earnings for the previous twelve months and (vi) 705,882 additional shares of common stock, which represents the share equivalent of the dollar amount of the proceeds necessary to repay the term loan facility we entered into on September 21, 2012.
+The pro forma as adjusted diluted net income per share of common stock reflects the dilution caused by the assumed exercise of stock options related to the VAR Plan and the issuance of potentially dilutive unvested restricted shares of common stock related to equity grants resulting from the exchange of the profits interest award granted to an executive officer.
+The pro forma as adjusted basic and diluted income per share calculational shares of 2,086,470 issued in the offering and described in su